tuacker/markusbodner.com/content/post/week-12-blip-welcome.md

 Bit laaaaate on that one.
 Forgot to write up the weekly review but here it is.
 Better late than never!<!--more-->

-*Side note before we begin: I do drudge writing these posts a little but they'll serve as a nice reminder in the future when I look back at how all of this started!*
+*Side note before we begin: I do dread writing these posts a little but they'll serve as a nice reminder in the future when I look back at how all of this started!*

 Managed to do most of what I set out [the previous week]({{< relref "week-11-blip-preferences.md" >}}), pretty good.
 Started out with the welcome screen on Monday.
 As expected, with everything I learned from implementing Preferences this was rather quick to set up and get going.